cinghie/wordpress-starter-pack/README.md

 git clone https://github.com/cinghie/wordpress-starter-pack.git wordpress
 ```

-## 2) Download and install Wordpress last version in the some folder:
+## 2) Download and insert Wordpress last version in the some folder:

 https://it.wordpress.org/